 MELBOURNE VIC 3000

-Under the Act, the VPA has 45 days from the date it receives a valid request to process the request and advise the applicant of its decision to release the documents or to withhold them.
+Under the Act, the VPA usually has 30 days from the date it receives a valid request to process the request and advise the applicant of its decision to release the documents or to withhold them.
+In some cases this timeframe can be extended.
 If the VPA decides not to release the documents, you will be advised of the reasons and the appeals process.